On Teaching Bad Ideas

 So, if the ideas are so bad (in all senses), why cover them at all?
 My first response is that they are a significant part of our shared history.
 These ideas, as dumb as some of them are, directly shaped the world for the better part of a century, resulted in the slaughter of millions of innocent people, and continue to have reverberations nearly 100 years on.

-Furthermore, we all know ideas that are taboo become attractive.
+Furthermore, we all know taboo ideas become attractive.
 There seems to be a growing cohort today, most of whom lack the means to insulate themselves from hateful rhetoric, drawn to Hitler’s ideas and are eager put them in to action.
 If the rest of us are too scared to explore the foundations of intolerance and totalitarianism, we will be unequipped to confront those who rely on those foundations.

 I would much rather expose young minds to bad ideas in a controlled, critical environment, than have these ideas discovered and promoted uncritically.
 Especially now in 2023 — when many of the world’s democracies are slipping toward populism and totalitarianism, and open support for Hitler’s ridiculous but dangerous ideas have been resurfacing — we need to provide critical tools that shine light on such ideas to expose them for what they are: juvenile, misguided, and ignorant.